villares/mestrado/README.md

 The thesaurus and the collection of classified examples are available for online consultation, and may be extended in the future, they allow one to identify particularities and gaps in the topics covered by the examples, and can serve as a basis for future research involving introductory teaching material in a visual context.

-**Keywords:** introductory programming, creative coding, controlled vocabulary, Processing, Python
+**keywords:** introductory programming, creative coding, controlled vocabulary, Processing, Python
 </i>

 ----